 Anthropologie defines itself as “a portal of discovery—a brush with what could be.
 A place for [women] to lose—and find—[themselves]”.
 But in its search for adventure, has Anthropologie forgotten about its impact on people, the planet, and animals?
 Let’s find out how ethical Anthropologie really is.

 Anthropologie doesn’t use fur, down, exotic animal skin, or angora, which is a plus.
-But it still uses leather, wool, and exotic animal hair, which is why its animal rating is also ‘Not Good Enough”.
+But it still uses leather, wool, and exotic animal hair, and while it has a general statement about minimising animal suffering, there’s no sign of a formal animal welfare policy, which is why its animal rating is also “Not Good Enough”.